 Dr Joeran Beel is a tenure-track Ussher Assistant Professor in Intelligent Systems at the School of Computer Science and Statistics at Trinity College Dublin.
 He is also affiliated with the ADAPT Centre, an interdisciplinary research centre that closely cooperates with industry partners including Google, Deutsche Bank, Huawei, and Novartis.
 Joeran is further a Visiting Professor at the National Institute of Informatics in Tokyo, where he also completed his postdoctoral research.
-Joeran holds two master´s degrees and obtained a PhD in computer science from Otto-von-Guericke University, Magdeburg (Germany).
+Joeran holds two master’s degrees and obtained a PhD in computer science from Otto-von-Guericke University, Magdeburg (Germany).
 During his PhD studies, Joeran completed three research visits at the University of California, Berkeley and one at the University of Cyprus.
-Joeran has industry experience as a product manager at HRS.de / HRS Holidays, as a freelance consultant and as the founder of two business start-ups, which both received several awards at business plan competitions such as start2grow and BPW.
-Joeran is currently preparing to spin out his third business start-up.
+Joeran has industry experience as a product manager at HRS.de / HRS Holidays, as a freelance consultant and as the founder of three business start-ups, which all received several awards e.g. at business plan competitions such as start2grow, BPW, and NDRC.

-Joeran’s research focuses on automated machine learning (AutoML) & meta-learning, information retrieval (IR), natural language processing (NLP), the blockchain and other technologies, in areas including recommender systems, algorithm selection, news analysis, plagiarism detection, and document engineering.
+Joeran’s research focuses on automated machine learning (AutoML) & meta-learning, data science, information retrieval (IR), natural language processing (NLP), the blockchain and other technologies, in areas including recommender systems, algorithm selection, news analysis, plagiarism detection, and document engineering.
 Domains he is particularly interested in include digital libraries & digital humanities, eHealth, tourism, law, FinTech, and mobility.
 Joeran published more than 70 peer-reviewed publications that have received over 2,000 citations.
-He acts as a reviewer for venues such as SIGIR, ECIR, RecSys, UMAP, ACM TiiS, and JASIST and served as general co-chair of the 26th Irish Conference on Artificial Intelligence and Cognitive Science.
+He acts as a reviewer for venues such as SIGIR, ECIR, RecSys, UMAP, ACM TiiS, and JASIST.
 Joeran acquired more than 1 million Euro in funding for his research, prototype development, and business start-ups.

 Andrew Collins is a PhD researcher at the ADAPT Centre and School of Computer Science and Statistics, Trinity College Dublin.
 Andrew was awarded an Honours Bachelor Degree in Computer Science from Trinity College Dublin, and subsequently pursued a Master of Science Degree in Technology and Innovation Management at the College of Business at Dublin Institute of Technology.
 During the Masters programme, Andrew acquired first-hand experience of the business opportunities that recommender systems present, through his consultancy work with a high-potential start-up company to develop and recommend a business strategy for their proprietary recommender product.
 This led him to undertake his PhD in recommender systems under Professor Beel.